tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 # Describing America

-Somehow, the speech delivered by country leaders when they start duties on their charge could shape the line they will follow during their term.
-In this activity, you will use NLTK and spaCy to analyze the inaugural addresses delivered by the Presidents from the United States since 1798.
+The first speech delivered by the new leader of a nation is meant to set the tone for their term as commander in chief.
+For this activity, you will use NLTK and spaCy to analyze the inaugural addresses delivered by the presidents of the United States since 1789.

-You will use [the inaugural address corpus](https://www.nltk.org/book/ch02.html#inaugural-address-corpus) from the NLTK library to identify what were the most common adjectives used by U.S. Presidents and how these adjectives describe America.
+You will use [the inaugural address corpus](https://www.nltk.org/book/ch02.html#inaugural-address-corpus) from the NLTK library to identify the most common adjectives used by US presidents, and how these adjectives describe America.

-## Initial considerations
+## Initial Considerations

 In the `Initial imports` cell from the starter Jupyter notebook, we import two modules that are worth highlighting.